klmnden/azure-docs.tr-tr/articles/security/azure-security-disk-encryption-appendix.md

 $SecureSecretValue = ConvertTo-SecureString $FileContentEncoded -AsPlainText -Force
 $Secret = Set-AzureKeyVaultSecret -VaultName $VeyVaultName -Name $SecretName -SecretValue $SecureSecretValue -tags $tags

 # Show the secret's URL and store it as a variable.
-This is used as -DiskEncryptionKeyUrl in Set-AzureRmVMOSDisk when you attach your OS disk.
+This is used as -DiskEncryptionKeyUrl in Set-AzVMOSDisk when you attach your OS disk.
 $SecretUrl=$secret.Id
 $SecretUrl
 ```